AalokSharmaOfficial/Quiz-LM-React/README.md

     3. You add styles to: `src/main.css`.
     4. You import the feature in: `src/App.tsx`.
     5. You commit *only* the files within the `src/` directory.
+    6. You are still free to modify other root-level *configuration* files as needed for your task (e.g., `index.html`, ).

 * ❌ **INCORRECT:**
     1. You add the new feature in `src/components/NewFeature.tsx`.